 The DIY Turmeric Tonic That’ll Help You Conquer a Cold, Stat

-The cold-fighting formula we’ve been swearing by recently isn’t a fistful of supplements or a purse-full of Airborne, Ricola, and Emergen-C. In fact, it’s a homemade turmeric tonic and, yep, you can actually *feel* it working.
+2022 food trend turmeric is the cold-fighting formula we’ve been swearing by recently, and it's a lot simpler than a fistful of supplements or a purse-full of Airborne, Ricola, and Emergen-C. In fact, it’s a homemade turmeric tonic and, yep, you can actually *feel* it working.
 The best part?
 We bet you have most of the ingredients already on hand to quickly whip up this cold conqueror in your kitchen the next time a sore throat strikes.
 If you want to make it even more potent, simply add a couple of dropperfuls of an immune-boosting tincture like echinacea or reishi to stave off sickness and stress.
 Get the recipe below.

 This sunny, spicy tonic is filled to the brim with wellness-boosting and immune-supportive phytochemicals such as ginger and turmeric, both power players in the anti-inflammatory world.
 “Ginger has been used in food and medicine for millennia and may play a role in the early stages of colds and coughs,” says Rachel Fine, RD and owner of To The Pointe Nutrition, a nutrition counseling firm in NYC.
 One study showed that fresh ginger inhibited plaque formation and viral activity against respiratory syncytial virus (RSV), a common respiratory tract infection.